Candy Cummings: Early life

-Cummings was born in Ware, Massachusetts on October 18, 1848.
-Four years later, his family moved to Brooklyn, NY.
+Cummings was born in Ware, Massachusetts, on October 18, 1848.
+Four years later, his family moved to Brooklyn, New York.
 He attended Falley Seminary in Fulton, New York, from 1864 to 1866, and played for Falley's baseball team.
 He pitched his team to the county championship.
 After graduating from Falley, Cummings joined the Star Base Ball Club, one of Brooklyn's best clubs, pitching for its junior squad.
 (Prior to the formal introduction of professional baseball in 1871, all baseball clubs were amateur.)
 Showing great promise, he was lured to another top Brooklyn club, Excelsior.
 At the age of 17, Cummings made his debut in the National Association of Base Ball Players with the Excelsior senior team.
 His first game with the Excelsior seniors was on August 14, 1866, against the New York Mutuals.
 For his performance, he received prophetic praise from the Brooklyn Eagle: "[H]e has only to keep on in the way he has begun, and he will one day (not far distant) be ranked among the best pitchers of the country."
 Two weeks later, he led his team to a 24–12 win against the Newark Eurekas.
 After the latter game, baseball writer Henry Chadwick commented on the skills of the young Cummings and his promising future with the Excelsior club.
 Cummings played for the Excelsiors next season, and continued as the main pitcher for the Stars of Brooklyn from 1868 to 1871.

 His pitching skills led to his being called "Candy", a popular 19th-century nickname for a man who was the best at his craft.

 Major league career

 Cummings, who stood 5'9" and weighed 120 pounds, compiled a 145–94 career record and 2.42 earned run average while playing for five different professional teams from 1872 to 1877.
 Between 1872 and 1875, he pitched in the National Association of Professional Base Ball Players (NA) with the New York Mutuals, Baltimore Canaries, Philadelphia White Stockings and Hartford Dark Blues.
 Cummings won 63.3% of his games over his four NA seasons.
-In 1876, when the National League (NL) was founded, he was still with the Hartford club, which was one of the league's founders, and compiled a 16-8 pitching record.
-In December, 1876, he signed with a semi-professional club in Lynn, Massachusetts, the Live Oaks, to pitch and manage the club in 1877.
+In 1876, when the National League (NL) was founded, he was still with the Hartford club, which was one of the league's founders, and compiled a 16–8 pitching record.
+In December 1876, he signed with a semi-professional club in Lynn, Massachusetts, the Live Oaks, to pitch and manage the club in 1877.
 He represented the Live Oaks at a convention that founded the International Association for Professional Base Ball Players, and was elected the association's first president.
 In the middle of the 1877, he left the Live Oaks and returned to the NA, pitching for the Cincinnati Reds, where he appeared in only 19 games and posted a 5–14 win-loss record.
-Among other records, Cummings was the first player to pitch two complete games in one day: September 9, 1876 when he beat the Cincinnati Red Stockings twice, 14–4 and 8–4.
+Among other records, Cummings was the first player to pitch two complete games in one day: September 9, 1876, when he beat the Cincinnati Red Stockings twice, 14–4 and 8–4.